-Ex-Trump lawyer Cohen to serve out prison sentence at home
+AP source: Ex-Trump lawyer Cohen being released from prison

-WASHINGTON (AP) - President Donald Trump’s former lawyer and longtime fixer Michael Cohen will be released from federal prison to serve the remainder of his sentence in home confinement because of the coronavirus pandemic.
+WASHINGTON (AP) - President Donald Trump’s former lawyer and longtime fixer Michael Cohen will be released from federal prison to serve the remainder of his sentence in home confinement because of the coronavirus pandemic, a person familiar with the matter told The Associated Press.

 Cohen is currently locked up at FCI Otisville in New York after pleading guilty to numerous charges, including campaign finance fraud and lying to Congress.
 He will remain under quarantine for 14 days before he is released.
 Federal statistics show 14 inmates and seven staff members at the prison have tested positive for the coronavirus.

-After he is released, Cohen will serve the remainder of his sentence at home, according to a Justice Department official and another person familiar with the matter.
-They could not discuss Cohen’s release publicly and spoke to The Associated Press on condition of anonymity.
+After he is released, Cohen will serve the remainder of his sentence at home, according to the person, who could not discuss the matter publicly and spoke to the AP on condition of anonymity.

-Prison advocates and congressional leaders have been pressing the Justice Department for weeks to release at-risk inmates ahead of a potential outbreak, arguing that the public health guidance to stay 6 feet (1.8 meters) away from other people is nearly impossible behind bars.
+Cohen’s release comes as prison advocates and congressional leaders have been pressing the Justice Department for weeks to release at-risk inmates ahead of a potential outbreak, arguing that the public health guidance to stay 6 feet (1.8 meters) away from other people is nearly impossible behind bars.

 Attorney General William Barr ordered the Bureau of Prisons earlier this month to increase the use of home confinement and expedite the release of eligible high-risk inmates, beginning at three prisons identified as coronavirus hot spots.
 Otisville is not one of those facilities.